JaclynGlosson/Python-Coding-Examples/README.md

 # Python Coding Examples
+If you're looking for other examples of my coding skills in python, this repository dedicated to showcasing coding assignments completed during my coursework.

 ## SEPTA Schedule Creation
 This notebook pulled real-time data for incoming SEPTA Suburban Station trains, and organized it in a readable schedule format.
 The main challenge associated with this exercise was that the accessed data did not include AM/PM designation for time, and therefore I had to manually assign AM/PM to each observation based on the time the data was requested.
 Finally, I output the data into hourly logs.